-Fresh frozen plasma (FFP) can be derived from either a collection of whole blood or apheresis plasma.
+Fresh frozen plasma (FFP) can be derived from either a donation of whole blood or apheresis plasma.

 A unit of FFP contains all coagulation factors including the labile plasma coagulation Factors VIII and V. An adult dose contains approximately 200 IU of Factor VIII.

-FFP can be stored for 12 months at –25º C or below.
+FFP has a shelf-life of 12 months when stored at –25º C or below.

 Typical unit content and specifications